mohammnas/randomwalks.github.io/suggested.md

 good as an introduction to the fundamental theorems and concepts in fluid mechanics, but are very thin on details for the derivations (as are most lecture notes).
-I would recommend this as a reference to someone wanting to know the most important theorems and applications of ideas such as the basic conservation laws, Kelvin and Helmholtz's theorems, and some basic gas dynamics.
+I would recommend this as a reference to someone wanting to know the most important ideas of fluid mechanics (such as the basic conservation laws, Kelvin and Helmholtz's theorems, and some basic gas dynamics) and their applications .
 Although it is not stated explicitly, I would recommend knowing some of the basics about PDEs before studying the later chapters on gas dynamics $$$$ and sound.